kelu124/un0rick/un0rick.md

 * Visa - _exploring amode_
 * Vlad - _you pulse_
 * Wlmeng11 - _inspiring_
-* all the supportive users
+* All the supportive users
 * .. and all the others around the world!

 ![](https://raw.githubusercontent.com/kelu124/echomods/master/include/community/map.jpg)